levin-riegner/flutter-template/README.md

 Code coverage results are not pushed to origin as specified in [.gitignore](.gitignore).

+### Flutter version manager
+This template uses [fvm](https://fvm.app/) to:
+- Enforce a single flutter sdk version among different developers and build machines.
+- Ease the process of switching between different projects using other versions.

 ### Next Template Additions
 - Review [Mason](https://pub.dev/packages/mason)
 - Review [Pigeon](https://pub.dev/packages/pigeon)